uruncleinthefurniturebusiness/AQUA_Manufacturing/README.md

 # AQUA_Manufacturing
-Repo for Timothy Reddy's Master's Thesis project, where all docs, research, backups are stored
+Repo for TR's Master's Thesis project, where all docs, research, backups are stored